 Cinco de Mayo Centerpiece / St. Patrick’s Day Centerpiece / Spring Tablescape

-The centerpiece doesn’t always have to be floral as you can see in this cozy winter tablescape.
+The centerpiece doesn’t always have to be floral, as seen in this cozy winter tablescape.

 In addition, you can add the flowers to another location instead of the table center if you desire.